airbytehq/PyAirbyte/README.md

 ## Frequently asked Questions

 **1. Does PyAirbyte replace Airbyte?**
-No. PyAirbyte is a Python library that allows you to use Airbyte connectors in Python but it does not have orchestration or scheduling capabilities, nor does is provide logging, alerting, or other features for managing pipelines in production.
+No. PyAirbyte is a Python library that allows you to use Airbyte connectors in Python, but it does not have orchestration or scheduling capabilities, nor does is provide logging, alerting, or other features for managing pipelines in production.
 Airbyte is a full-fledged data integration platform that provides connectors, orchestration, and scheduling capabilities.